 - A low-dose stimulation test is done any time of the day and takes about one hour.

 - A high-dose stimulation test is usually done in the morning and takes about two hours.

 Discussing the test ahead of time with your child is helpful.

 Your child will go to the Endocrinology Outpatient Clinic for this test.
 We will measure your child’s height and weight.
 Then your child will get an IV (small thin tube) placed in the arm.
 This is used to give the Cortrosyn medication and to draw the blood samples.
 Getting the IV may be a little uncomfortable, but it is done quickly.

 When the test is complete, the IV catheter is removed.
 The child is awake throughout the test, and parents may stay by their child's side the entire time.

 After the testing is completed, your child can go home.
-Test results are available in two to three weeks.
+Test results are available in two to three weeks after testing is completed.
+Labs will show up in Mychart as results come in.
 The provider will notify you of the test results.

 Your child can return to normal activities and diet after the ACTH stimulation test.

 If you have any medical concerns about your child's condition or you have not received the test results within three weeks, call 513-636-4744.